kbaseapps/sketch_service/README.md

 * `kbase.yml` and `compile_report.json` are the main configuration required by KBase
 * `entrypoint.sh` is the docker container's entrypoint script.
 The option with no arguments runs the python server
-* `Dockerfile` defines our container and `requirements.txt` defines our pip dependencies.
+* `Dockerfile` defines our container and `requirements.txt` defines our pip dependencies
 * The actual server code lives in `src/server.py`